wecassidy/rhythmlid/README.md

-# A web interface for the Rhythmbox music player
+# Rhythmlid: a web interface on top of Rhythmbox

 This application creates a web-based interface for an instance of Rhythmbox on the host computer.
 It allows (nearly) full control of